silverbulletmd/silverbullet/README.md

 ```

 ### Build a docker container
-Note, you do not need Deno nor Go locally installed for this to work:
+Note, you do not need Node.js nor Go locally installed for this to work:

 ```shell
 docker build -t silverbullet .